On the bifurcation of a Dirac point in a photonic waveguide without band gap openning: Introduction

 \section{Introduction}

 The study of localized waves in photonic systems has gained significant interest due to its potential applications in designing new optical devices \cite{sheng1990,qiu2011,soukoulis2012,Ozawa_2019}.
-One specific type of localized wave is known as the interface mode, which refers to waves that have their energy concentrated near the interface between two media.
-To create a structure that supports the interface mode, one approach is to perturb a periodic structure that has a Dirac point in its band structure differently on the two sides of the interface.
-A Dirac point is a special vertex in the spectral band structure of a periodic medium where two dispersion curves/surfaces intersect linearly or conically.
-For this approach to work, the perturbation to the periodic structure must open a band gap near the Dirac point, allowing the eigenvalue associated with the interface mode to bifurcate from the Dirac point and locate within the band gap.
-The condition that ensures band gap opening at a Dirac point is referred to as the spectral no-fold condition, which is defined and discussed in \cite{fefferman2017topologically, fefferman2016honeycomb_edge}.
-Under this condition, the in-gap eigenvalue bifurcated from Dirac points has been rigorously analyzed in various settings, including one-dimensional Schr\"{o}dinger operators \cite{fefferman2017topologically}, one-dimensional photonic structure \cite{LZ2021}, two-dimensional Schr\"{o}dinger operators \cite{fefferman2016honeycomb_edge,Drouot2019TheBC,drouot2020edge}, two-dimensional Helmholtz equation in a photonic waveguide \cite{qiu2023mathematical}, and two-dimensional elliptic operators with smooth coefficients \cite{lee2019elliptic}.
+One specific type of localized wave is the interface mode whose energy is concentrated near the interface between two media.
+The classic way to create a localized wave mode or interface mode is to introduce a defect or random defects in a band-gapped photonic crystal; see \cite{figotin1996, figotin1997, figotin1997_jsp, figotin1998, figotin1998-1, Ammari2018-SIAMAP, Ammari2019linedefect}.
+The recent developments in the field of topological insulators and topological photonics/phononics\cite{Hasan10, Ozawa_2019, Khanikaev2013} have opened new avenues for creating localized modes and interface modes.
+One such approach is to start with a periodic structure that has a Dirac point in its spectral band where two dispersion curves/surfaces intersect linearly or conically \cite{fefferman12, Berkolaiko14, Ammari-F-H-L-Y-2020, LZ2021, Li23}, and then perturb it differently on the two sides of an interface to open up a common band gap and produce a \textit{band inversion}; that is, the two perturbed media switch their Bloch eigenspaces near the Dirac point, as specified in Remark \ref{rmk_gap_open_band_inversion}.
+As a consequence of the band inversion, an in-gap eigenvalue associated with the interface mode can be bifurcated from the Dirac point.
+It should be noted that a necessary condition for this approach of constructing interface modes is \textit{the opening of a band gap}.
+The condition that ensures this is referred to as the spectral no-fold condition, which is defined and discussed in \cite{fefferman2017topologically, fefferman2016honeycomb_edge}.
+Roughly speaking, the no-fold condition assumes the energy level of the Dirac point intersects with the two adjacent bands only at the Dirac point.
+It ensures the ``local'' band gap opened by the lifting of degeneracy at the Dirac point is indeed a ``global'' band gap; see the discussion under Figure \ref{fig_perturbed_band_structure}.
+Under the spectral no-fold condition, the in-gap eigenvalue bifurcated from Dirac points has been rigorously analyzed in various settings, including one-dimensional Schr\"{o}dinger operators \cite{fefferman2017topologically}, one-dimensional photonic structure \cite{LZ2021}, two-dimensional Schr\"{o}dinger operators \cite{fefferman2016honeycomb_edge,Drouot2019TheBC,drouot2020edge,cao2024edge}, and two-dimensional photonic structures \cite{lee2019elliptic,qiu2023mathematical,li2024interface}.